 All funds generated by the Auction go to scholarship awards and programs for students, under the scrupulous supervision of the Business Office.
 From these funds, Faculty Council provides scholarship awards and funds to meritorious students who meet the criteria of the following awards and programs:

 The Tenure and Promotion Forum provides an overview of the tenure and promotion processes at the College.
 Speakers include the Vice President for Academic Affairs, the Director or an administrator from Human Resources, a departmental Chair, a faculty member, and a member of the Professional Staff Congress (PSC) chapter leadership.
 To help faculty understand the review process, speakers address the following topics: a) Am I making the appropriate departmental, college and professional contributions required for promotion and tenure? b) When am I eligible for promotion and tenure? c) Who reviews and places documents in my personnel files? and d) When may I review my personnel files and what kinds of documents should I place in them?
 The forum is open to all tenure-track faculty who are encouraged to ask questions about the process and criteria for reappointment, tenure and promotion.
-The current coordinators are Wen Juan Fan and Clementine Lewis and the forum is moderated by Dr. Janet Michello.

 Professor Ippolito presents at the Fall 2010 Tenure and Promotion Forum